adpeyre/constant-exposure-bundle/README.md

 # Constant Exposure Bundle

-This Symfony Bundle is usefull if you need to expose constants to front.
+This Symfony Bundle is useful if you need to expose constants to front.
-Currently, only class constants and symfony parameters are supported.
+Currently, class constants and symfony parameters are supported.

 ## Example